zirkelc/git-pull-run/README.md

   -d, --debug              print additional debug information (default: false) -h, --help               display help for command
 ```
-- `--pattern <glob>`: Required glob pattern to detect if certain files have changed on the remote repository when pulling changes.
+- **`--pattern <pattern>`**: Required glob pattern to detect if certain files have changed on the remote repository when pulling changes.
 Each changed file (including path from root) is matched against this pattern.
-- - uses [micromatch](https://www.npmjs.com/package/micromatch) internally and  supports all matching features like wildcards, negation, extglobs and more.
+  - uses [micromatch](https://www.npmjs.com/package/micromatch) internally and  supports all matching features like wildcards, negation, extglobs and more.
-- `--command <command>`: Command to execute on the shell for each changed file that matches the `pattern`.
+- **`--command <command>`**: Command to execute on the shell for each changed file that matches the `pattern`.
 The command is going to be executed inside the directory of the changed file.
-- - uses [execa](https://github.com/sindresorhus/execa) internally with the `cwd` option set as directory of the matched file.
+  - uses [execa](https://github.com/sindresorhus/execa) internally with the `cwd` option set as directory of the matched file.
-- `--script <script>`: NPM script to execute on the shell for each changed file that matches the `pattern`.
-Same as option `--command "npm run <script>"`.
+- **`--script <script>`**: NPM script to execute on the shell for each changed file that matches the `pattern`.
+Same as option **`--command "npm run <script>"`**.
 The script is going to be executed inside the directory of the changed file.
-- `--debug`: Run in debug mode and print additional information about the changed files and commands and scripts that are being executed.
+- **`--debug`**: Run in debug mode and print additional information about the changed files and commands and scripts that are being executed.

 ## Usage

 ### Run `npm install` when `package-lock.json` changes
 `post-merge` git hook with [Husky](https://github.com/typicode/husky):
 ```sh